 My calmness doesn’t mean I’m going to blow up once I get through whatever it is either.
 You may have heard the expression “calm before the storm”…?
 That’s not me.
 My calmness doesn’t mean I’m not anxious on the inside.
 Again, I intentionally harness my anxiety, so I can operate in calmness.

-I propose the following strategies (in no particular order) to help women gain more confidence in the workplace and in life:
+I propose the following strategies (in no particular order) to help women gain more confidence in the work place and in life:

 Do your homework- Educate yourself on the topic at hand.
 In my work environment, the core workforce are called subject matter experts (SMEs).
-SMEs learn everything there is to know about their particular program, including learning what other states do.
+SMEs learn everything there is to know about their particular program, including learning what other states are doing.
 I’ve found the more I learn about a topic, the more confident I become.

 Practice – When I was in high school and college, I used to rehearse my presentations with other students, or solo by looking in the mirror and literally reciting my script out loud.
 In my line of work, these techniques haven’t gone away.
 I make lots of presentations and still need to rehearse, but not to the same degree as I did when I was a student.
 For group presentations with my team and/or others, we plan on who will say what.
 You might even record your voice and listen later to hear how you sound.
 You might want to rehearse asking for a promotion, for a job interview, and for delivering bad news.

 Believe in yourself through positive self-talk – We all have the inner critic in our heads judging everything we do.
 Train your critic to be your cheerleader.
 It takes practice, but replace, “I can’t do this” with “I will”.
 I’ve trained my inner voice to be kind and it speaks to me as if I were a friend.
 That’s not to say the critic doesn’t come out every so often, but I work hard to make my cheerleader my main voice.